rvaladez34/Marketplace/README.md

 Answer: 8

 What would you change in the exercise and/or process?
-Answer: If you want to see more coding and less design more of the application framework can be given
+Answer: If you want to see more coding samples and less design work, then more of the application framework should be given

 Database tables